LEVENS CE SCHOOL SEND INFORMATION REPORT AND SEND SCHOOL OFFER

 • Keeping our school systems up-to-date so we know who in school has SEND and what support is being given;

 • Making sure teachers and support staff have what they need to help children with SEND in the school achieve the best progress possible.

-Our SEND Governor is Mrs Emma Simpson, she works with Mrs Sarabeth Pearce and provides a link for governors to be informed about SEND within school.
+Our SEND Governor is Mrs Emma Simpson, she works with the headteacher and SEND lead to provide a link for governors to be informed about SEND within school.

 Wider World of School: Approaches to extra-curricular activities and pastoral care

 How accessible is this school for my child?

 • We are wheel-chair accessible, we have toilets for people with disabilities and we ensure that equipment and adaptations are put in place to support each child’s individual needs;